siriusdemon/Rare/README.md

 + Linux / WSL

-We nned the `clang` toolchain to generate some files used in testing.
+We need the `clang` toolchain to generate some files used in testing.
 You can download the precompiled version from [here]((https://releases.llvm.org/)).
 The version I used is [clang-12](https://github.com/llvm/llvm-project/releases/tag/llvmorg-12.0.0).

 ### How to use